-The Sounders are holed up at home like everyone else in hopes of an earlier restart to MLS season
+Sounders, holed up at home like everyone amid coronavirus, hope for earlier restart to MLS season

-It seems like just yesterday, Brian Schmetzer says, that the Sounders were preparing to get on the plane to play the Houston Dynamo in their third game of the Major League Soccer season.
+It seems like just yesterday, Brian Schmetzer says, that the Sounders were preparing to get on a plane to play the Houston Dynamo in their third game of the Major League Soccer season.

-Actually, it has been three weeks – interminable in many respects, a flash in others — since the Sounders’ coach led his players through what no one yet knew would be their final training session until … well, who knows?
+Actually, it has been three weeks — interminable in many respects, a flash in others — since the Sounders coach led his players through what no one yet knew would be their final training session until … well, who knows?
 As Schmetzer put it, probably no one on the planet can say with confidence when the season will resume.

-“We were dialed in, ready to go,’’ Schmetzer said during a video conference call on Monday, and then paused.
+“We were dialed in, ready to go,” Schmetzer said during a video conference call Monday, and then paused.
 “Things change.”

 Those changes have been profound for everyone, of course, because of the onslaught of coronavirus.
 The Sounders are trying to strike an extremely delicate balance between maintaining the fitness of their players as best as possible and adhering to health guidelines.